davebraze/david-braze/content/post/organizing-data/index.md

 Database software (Microsoft Access is one example) is an alternative to using a spreadsheet to store and organize your data.
 Generally speaking, database programs are more sophisticated tools for storing tabular data.
 However, they typically take more know-how to set up and use than a spreadsheet, and they are less familiar to most people.
 So, I'm not going to talk about them here, although a lot of what I say will still apply to using databases, especially parts about variable names and documentation of variables via codebooks.

+Regardless of whether you use spreadsheet or database software, you should keep in mind that you (your team) will make data entry errors.
+I'm not going to talk about that here other than to say you should have a method in place for catching and fixing those mistakes.
+There are several approaches in common use (double entry, read aloud, and visual checking).
+The gold standard is double-entry.
+It takes extra time and effort, but is well worth the trouble.
+Your data are important!
+You should do everthing you can to ensure they are error free.[^3]

 # Variables (Columns)

 Your data set has two important features.
 It's structure is the way that it is physically laid out in a file.
 It's semantics is the *meaning* of the data.
 A data set should be laid out as a table, which is a collection of records (rows).
 Each row is a collection of fields (AKA variables), some fields contain quantitative values (numbers) some contain qualitative values (categories or labels), some will contain other kinds of values.
 Those fields correspond to the columns of your data table.
 Each column contains a specific kind of data, with a specific name.